 Part of the reason Yosemite was set aside in 1864 as a national park was because of its awe-inspiring panoramas afforded by its open meadows.
 During the past 147 years under federal protection, however, many of the park’s trees have grown to staggering heights.
 And that’s the problem: Park officials say that they are now so tall that they are obstructing the grand, iconic views.
 To solve the problem, the “Scenic Vista Management Plan” was adopted, which, essentially, gives the park the right to chop them down.
 They will then be scrapped for firewood and wood chips.

-The park today, say proponents of the plan, is not the one early visitors, such as John Muir and Ansel Adams, rhapsodized about when they first saw it in the nineteenth and early twentieth centuries.
+The park today, say proponents of the plan, is not the one early visitors, such as John Muir and Ansel Adams, rhapsodized about when they first saw it in the 19th and early 20th centuries.
 Then, the region’s wide vistas were open to the jutting, massive slabs of rock and spilling waterfalls.
 In those days, natural fires sparked by lightning and fires set by Native Americans cleared encroaching stands of trees.
 Livestock once grazed in the valley, also pushing back saplings to the edges of the meadows.
 But the livestock is now long gone, and wildfires are immediately extinguished in the interest of visitor safety.
-Some of the trees that have since made their way in are more than one hundred feet in height.
+Some of the trees that have since made their way in are more than 100 feet in height.

-There is a precedent for such a “trimming”: Yosemite officials report that they’ve thinned trees before — without complaints.
+There is a precedent for such a “trimming”: Yosemite officials report that they’ve thinned trees before—without complaints.
 In fact, several large trees that obscured the park’s famous Tunnel View were taken down three years ago.

 Clear-cutting for clarity

 Many who love the park feel that there is something abhorrent about cutting down so many trees just for the sake of providing visitors with a perfect view.
 And, anyway, who decided that the valley should look the way it did when the Ahwahnechee, who used low-intensity fire to promote the growth of oak trees for acorns and grasses for grazing, were “managing” the area?
-Perhaps the best thing for a protected landscape is for humans to leave it alone and let nature take its course — and that includes a period of succession.
+Perhaps the best thing for a protected landscape is for humans to leave it alone and let nature take its course—and that includes a period of succession.
 Perhaps we shouldn’t attempt to “stage” the natural world to coincide with current fashions of how we think it should look.

 The question comes down to: What does “protection” for a landscape mean?
 Are you in favor of cutting down those pesky trees that get in the way of your view of nature?